 Between 2002 and 2012 Eugene compiled two other books useful to artists: Human Proportions for Artists and Children's Proportions for Artists.
 You can visit their pages for more information about them.

 Creating a Portrait in Sculpture, released in 2013, features Avard Fairbanks' demonstration of modeling a portrait of George Washington, with more than 150 photos showing each step of modeling process.
 It includes chapters on upper body proportions and anatomy for portrait artists, and the process of marble sculpting.
 Also shown are more than 40 other portraits of individuals done by Avard Fairbanks during his long career.

-Brand new for 2014 is A Sculptor's Christmas Story.
+A Sculptor's Christmas Story.
 Avard T. Fairbanks Spirit of Christmas Through the Years.
 This compilation relates events of the personal life of Avard T. Fairbanks in contrast to the professional demands of the sculptor, his art education, development of his family, and his professional career with emphasis on sculpture and Christmas season traditions.
 Chronicles changing times in society in the 20th century, as well as modes of travel, commissions, and his teaching career.
 Approx. 160 photos of sculpture and family.
+2014.

 For more comprehensive information about the various sculpture of Avard Fairbanks, click the book links at top of page.